AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 navbarMenu.addEventListener('click', closeMobileNavbar);
 ```

-Basically, this lets the user close the navigation menu when they click on `.navbar-menu`.
+Basically, this lets the user close the navigation menu when they click on `#navbar-menu`.
 But we need to stop click propagation so that any clicks on `.navbar-links` don't [bubble up](https://www.sitepoint.com/event-bubbling-javascript/) and trigger a close.

 Go ahead and test this on your end to make sure the mobile version works.